discordx-ts/discordx/README.md

 ## Commands
 You can simply use the `@Command` and `@CommandNotFound` decorators to implement a command system in your app.

+When you use the `@Command` or the `@CommandNotFound` decorator you should type your first parameters as a `CommandMessage`.
+It provides the command parameters, the prefix, and the command (specified [here](https://github.com/OwenCalvin/discord.ts/blob/master/src/Types/CommandMessage.ts)).

 ```typescript
 import {
   Discord,